-In December 2015, our Chief Executive Officer evaluated our corporate performance against the 2015 corporate goals approved by our compensation committee and each other named executive officer's individual performance against the named executive officer's individual goals for that year.
-Based on this evaluation, our Chief Executive Officer recommended cash bonus payments under the annual cash incentive compensation program for 2015 for each named executive officer other than himself.
-Also in December 2015, the compensation committee assessed our performance against the pre-established 2015 corporate base and stretch goals described above, and assessed our corporate performance on an overall basis.
-In making its determination of the cash bonus awards under the 2015 compensation program, our compensation committee accounted for the relative importance of each of our corporate goals and the degree of achievement thereof in assessing our overall performance for 2015 and determined that we had achieved our corporate goals at 95% of target.
+In December 2016, our Chief Executive Officer evaluated our corporate performance against the 2016 corporate goals approved by our compensation committee and each other named executive officer's individual goals for that year.
+Based on this evaluation, our Chief Executive Officer recommended cash bonus payments under the annual cash incentive compensation program for 2016 for each named executive officer other than himself.
+Also in December 2016, the compensation committee assessed our performance against the pre-established 2016 corporate base and stretch goals described below and, with input from our Chief Executive Officer, assessed the performance of our named executive officers other than our Chief Executive Officer against their individual goals for 2016.